mhaack/mh-site/content/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 Some readers recently asked me about the Wemos D1 mini usage in my projects and how this board can be used with ESPHome.

-For most of my [Arduino](/tags/arduino/) & [ESPHome](/tags/esphome/) projects I use a [Wemos D1 mini (v3.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_3.1.0.html) or [Wemos D1 mini Pro (v1.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_pro.html).
-The third board of the family is the is the [D1 mini light](https://www.wemos.cc/en/latest/d1/d1_mini_lite.html).
+For most of my [Arduino](/tags/arduino/) & [ESPHome](/tags/esphome/) projects I use a [Wemos D1 mini (v3.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_3.1.0.html) or [Wemos D1 mini Pro (v1.1.0)](https://www.wemos.cc/en/latest/d1/d1_mini_pro.html) and recently the [Wemos D1 mini v4.0](https://www.wemos.cc/en/latest/d1/d1_mini.html).
+The fourth board of the family is the is the [D1 mini light](https://www.wemos.cc/en/latest/d1/d1_mini_lite.html).
 I never used one of the light versions, most of the time you can get the D1 mini & D1 mini pro for almost identical prices at alipexpress.com.

 The boards are equipped with a ESP-8266EX chip running at 80 or 160MHz, like many other Node MCU boards.
-They provide [12 I/O pins - [11 digital and 1 analog input pin](#pinout) - enough for the most projects.
+They provide 12 I/O pins - [11 digital and 1 analog input pin](#pinout) - enough for the most projects.

 I also like the board because it is little smaller than a classic Node MCU board.
 The dimensions are 34.2 mm x 25.6mm.
 It is so small; it even fits into a small [dollhouse Mini TV](/mini-tv/).